12-Studio/Tackl/docs/GSAP-NEW.md

 GSAP itself is completely framework-agnostic and can be used in any JS framework without any special wrappers or dependencies.
 However, this hook solves a few React-specific friction points for you so that you can just focus on the fun stuff. 🤘🏻

+For a video walkthrough and more help see [GSAP React](https://gsap.com/resources/React)

 ## Overview

 `useGSAP()` is a drop-in replacement for `useEffect()` or `useLayoutEffect()` that automatically handles cleanup using `gsap.context()`.
 Cleanup is important in React and Context makes it simple.